Singapore Time And India Time

 India Standard Time (IST): A Unique Case

 India's time zone, IST, presents a unique characteristic: it observes UTC+5:30.
-This half-hour offset from a standard 15-degree increment is a consequence of India's geographical expanse and its desire to maintain a single time zone across the country.
+Which means this half-hour offset from a standard 15-degree increment is a consequence of India's geographical expanse and its desire to maintain a single time zone across the country.
 While having a single time zone simplifies internal coordination, it means that the sun rises and sets at significantly different times across the vast country.

 The adoption of IST reflects a conscious decision by the Indian government to prioritize national unity and internal coordination over the minor inconveniences experienced by those living at the eastern and western extremes of the country.
 This decision highlights the political and social factors that influence time zone determination.